Tomer Peretz: Fashion

 On February 1, Peretz launched a limited fashion collection called “War Is Over,” featuring one-of-one repurposed military jackets with a crypto element.

 Peretz seeks to use a combination of art and technology to tell a story of and spread a message of peace.
 His “War is Over” line of repurposed military jackets includes state-of-the-art technology in the form of scannable chips that identify each jacket as authentic and one-of-a-kind.
 The art on each jacket is personalized and impossible to replicate.

 A pinnacle point in Peretz’s life was serving in the Israeli Military in multiple locations around the Middle East, which inspired this latest collection.
 Through the transformative process of repurposing military garments and incorporating his art, the artist imbues them with a new, symbolic meaning - one of peace and the end of war.
 These modified jackets manifest Tomer’s vision, transcending their original purpose to embody his ideals.

 Each piece is hand designed by the Israeli artist and can be scanned to verify the work as an NFT.
 Using smartphones, consumers can scan and access the jacket’s information, including the narrative behind the piece, the materials, its inherent value, and photos of the jacket itself.
 This also verifies the authenticity and tracks the jacket’s history as it is passed on to others.

 The jackets in this collection features an extension of wool or denim that has been used on other jackets in the past, both inside and outside the jacket.
 This adds an extra layer of warmth and style to the jacket, making it perfect for colder weather.
 To add an extra touch of personality to these jackets, the artist has also added studs, adding a touch of edgy style to the military aesthetic.

-Every jacket is one-of-a-kind with no duplicates in existence.
+Every jacket is unique with no duplicates in existence.

-The carefully crafted pieces help consumers escape fast fashion and monotonous clothing options.
-Intending to create a cross-section between streetwear and technology, and the desire to tell a story through his work, this collection is making a statement.
+The crafted pieces are designed to help consumers escape fast fashion.
+This collection intends to create a cross-section between streetwear and technology, and to tell a story.